scrapy/scrapy/docs/intro/tutorial.rst

 ``response`` variable, so if you type ``response.body`` you will see the body of the response, or you can type ``response.headers`` to see its headers.

-The shell also pre-instantiate a selector named ``ss``, it automatically choice the best parsing rules (XML vs HTML) based on response's type.
+The shell also pre-instantiate a selector for this response in variable ``ss``, the selector automatically chooses the best parsing rules (XML vs HTML) based on response's type.

 So let's try it::